 Let nature be your guide.
 If you are open, if you are truly present with the experience of being out in nature you can open all your senses one by one to facilitate a deeper connection with nature and all it has to reveal.
 Receptiveness allows for spaciousness within and this spaciousness allows for wisdom and creativity to take shape.
 This is when you may receive a message, an idea, an answer, or an inspiration and become a participant in creatively connecting with nature and your own heart in a deeper way and loosening the grip of the constricting knots.

 The slow reveal ~ a package in it’s new form

 One of my favorite “activities” to share at our nature retreats, is creating the opportunity for our participants to tap into this creative space, to open up to this spaciousness, to loosen the knots, and to tell a story through their symbolic art of what came up for them in the “slow reveal.”

-By pausing, connecting, and paying attention, we find healthy ways to let those things that have a grip on us to loosen.
+By pausing, connecting, and paying attention, we find healthy ways to take care of ourselves.
 Nature and mindfulness are a powerful combination to show us how to let go of worries or other strong emotions, our piles of “to-do’s” and expectations.
-Welcome nature as your teacher in revealing how to let go and loosen those knots and take to heart some of these reminders from the sea:
+Welcome nature as your guide in revealing how to let go and loosen those knots and take to heart some of these reminders from the sea:

 Take time to relax and coast

 Sea treasure in simple things